The MiniMed 630G system gives you the control you need for the lifestyle you want:

 Limited time offer: Your final cost for the MiniMed 670G system could be $0** if you participate in an approved system access program.

-This offer is available to all new and existing Medtronic customers who purchased a MiniMed 630G system (pump and CGM) on or after August 10, 2016.
+This offer is available to all new and existing Medtronic customers who purchased a MiniMed 630G system (pump and CGM) between August 10, 2016 and April 28, 2017.

 Speak with one of our Diabetes Therapy Consultants today!

 * Measured as sensor glucose values.

 ** For a limited time until April 28, 2017, your Priority Access program out-of-pocket cost could go as low as $0 if you purchase a MiniMed® 630G system and participate in an approved system access program.
 Additional terms and restrictions may apply.

 † Normal restrictions for the Priority Access program still apply.
 Additionally, once the new technology is commercially available, patients will need to acquire a prescription from their physician and verify that their payer will support transitioning to new Medtronic technologies, as it could affect ongoing coverage of their current and future pump and/or monitoring supplies.